 Travel Period - A period of time between the time of departure and time of return.
-It includes reasonable time to reach the airport for early arrival prior to flight departure.
+It may-includes reasonable time to reach the airport for and early arrival at airport priorbefore to flightactual plane departure.

-- Class A Travel Continuous travel of 24 hours or more away from the traveler's official headquarters. - Class B Travel Continuous travel of less than 24 hours, which involves overnight absence from the traveler's official headquarters. - Class C Travel Short or day trips where the traveler is not away from their official headquarters overnight.
+• Class A Travel - Continuous travel of 24 hours or more away from the traveler's official headquarters.

+• Class B Travel - Continuous travel of less than 24 hours, which involves overnight absence from the traveler's official headquarters.

+• Class C Travel - Short or day trips where the traveler is not away from their official headquarters overnight.